 The TRPT combines river science, hydraulics and transportation planning methods and is applied at a watershed scale.
-The TRPT was developed and tested in three pilot watersheds and is ready to be applied in these watersheds to inform project scoping, capital programming and hazard mitigation planning for state and local highways.
-VTrans, in partnership with Regional Planning Commissions, will add watersheds to the TRPT web-application in the future.
+The TRPT has been developed for the entire state and is ready to be applied to inform project scoping, capital programming, and hazard mitigation planning for state and local highways.

 This section of VT-107 was severely damaged by Tropical Storm Irene.
 The TRPT identifies and prioritizes high risk locations before damage occurs.